aoideee/flashcard-app/README.md

 ## Error Handling & 404
 - All database queries wrapped in `try/catch` with console logging.
 - Express middleware catches undefined routes and serves `notfoundpage.ejs`.

----
-## License
-MIT © Your Name or Organization